lopezjoshua/Person/README.md

 The idea is Person class will hold all of the base functionality.

-Functions and data shared by Managers, Donors AND Volunteers will be made in __Person class__.
+Functions and data shared by Managers, Donors AND Volunteers will be made in __Person__ class.

-Functions and data unique to managers will be made only to __manager class__.
+Functions and data unique to managers will be made only to __Manager__ class.